EarthEdSTEM/earthed-iot-programs-tutorials/T_DHT11.md

 2. Click the Environment-and-Science-iot extension to load it.
 New menu items will now appear, giving access to the ``||Extensions:Octopus||`` sensors.

 ## Step 7 - Add the Extension
-Coding: Add the DHT11 Sensor readings
+Coding: Add the DHT11 sensor readings
 -------------------------------------
 While the DHT11 sensor readings can be added directly a string block, by placing the values in a variable, they can be used again in other sections of code.
 1. Place a ``||Variables:Set Temperature to||`` block above the Temperature string block you made previously.